 For the first few days of being there, I spent all day in the library, chipping away at writing projects and reading The Gospel in Brief by Leo Tolstoy.
 At the end of each day, from 11pm-midnight, my friend and I would sit on the couches and talk, reflect, and eat pumpkin pie.
 By the third day or so, it felt as if my body’s numbness had passed its limit, or perhaps I was letting my guard down, and my organs all started to reveal how constricted and tense they were from the recent blow-out of stress hormones; I couldn’t get a full breath.
 Being unable to breathe became so distracting that I couldn’t focus on writing, could only read for short periods of time.
 By all physical signs I needed to stop, regain my breath and see what wound needs to be healed.
 I begin just sitting on the concrete step outside my friends apartment, with my face in the sun, trying to breathe and not worry.
 This lasts about two days, I’m reading a little bit at a time of Tolstoy’s gospel, and occasionally visiting Oliver’s House of Light.
 I have a picture of the book on the step where I was sitting:

 In the afternoon of the second day of just breathing, I’m sitting on the concrete step, eyes closed face in the sun, and it suddenly starts to feel as if the light is soothing and entering my body.
 I take a breath, open my eyes, the world looks blue, I decide to go for a walk.
-I round a corner of the sidewalk and I suddenly have a feeling that is utterly striking.
+I round a corner of the sidewalk and suddenly have a feeling that is utterly striking.
 It’s a difficult feeling to describe, because it all happens in an instant, like a flash, but everything is understood perfectly and in totality.
-I have to write it in several sentences, but this feeling and all interlinking happen simultaneously; At once I feel as if I am inside my own body, and also somewhere far beyond the world, and the link between the two states of presence feels like falling snow, and in the falling snow there is the feeling of being very close to a blank canvas, with my eyes.
+The feeling and interlinking association forming and awareness shift happen simultaneously; at once I feel as if I am inside my own body, and also somewhere outside and beyond the world.
+The link between the two states of presence feels like falling snow.
+I sense some other version of myself, with his face very close to a canvas, or stretched cotton, a sail.
+There is a sense of calm, a sense of distance told in clouds of soft electricity.

-I immediately recognize this feeling as a gift.
-It is a seed that landed in a place that it could grow.
-It felt as if my candle had been re-lit after having been blown out.
+I immediately recognize this feeling as a gift; a seed that landed in a place that it could grow, showing direction.
+It felt as if my candle had ignited again after having been dark.

 The next day I text an artist friend about needing a painting studio, asking if she had any leads.
 She puts me in touch with Donna who runs the ChaShaMa studios in Matawan, NJ, and I arrange to see the space.
 ChaShaMa is like a matrix glitch, on the under-side of the map, its down a suddenly steep hill in a recently outfitted space under a liquor store.
 Next to the ChaShaMa entrance is a taxi service, lines of turquoise mini-vans and a big garage door.
 Donna is welcoming and the space is great and affordable, and so I begin renting a studio space.
 While I wait for the canvas order to arrive, I set the studio up, keeping it minimal.
 I keep three books in the studio, Mary Oliver’s Devotions, a book of van Gogh’s letters, and a book of Agnes Martin writings.